billguastalla/visualisations/Features/FEATURES.md

 ## Kinetics

-Force, energy, momentum and velocity, should be determined by Objects should be able to provide their own force-fields and effective ranges.
+Force, energy, momentum and velocity, should be computable.
+'Fixes' for energy/momentum conservation should be implementable.
+Objects should be able to provide their own force-fields and effective ranges.
 Design of a scene of physical objects should be by default separated from mesh implementations, and the physics processing should make transformations to a set of model matrices.